purescript/purescript/CONTRIBUTING.md

 - Add at least a test to `examples/passing/` and possibly to `examples/failing`
 - Run `cabal test`
-- Consider adding a full test with Javascript to `examples/shelltest`
 - Please run `hlint`.

 If you would like to contribute, please consider the issues in the current milestone first.